hackoregon/cropcompass-vagrant/README.md

     * git config --global user.email "you@example.com"
     * git config --global user.name "Your Name"

 5. Do your thing, using the browser to verify your changes.
+You might have to restart nginx: `sudo service nginx restart`.
     If you need to re-collect the static files, do `cd ~/cropcompass; python3 manage.py collectstatic`.
-You might have to restart nginx: `sudo service nginx restart`.
 6. The repo was cloned via the HTTPS endpoint.
 To push your changes, you'll need to enter your GitHub ID and GitHub password.
+If you have two-factor enabled, you'll probably need your 2FA device handy.